 Comic Book: The Pitt

 "Pittsburgh is gone.
 Completely.
 This fact must be understood absolutely.
 The city was within a sphere of earth and atmosphere measuring fifty miles in diameter which was completely covered in the strange, inert material now at the bottom of the crater — the Pitt, as I've heard it ghoulishly referred to."The Pitt is a 1988 one-shot comic published by Marvel Comics under The New Universe imprint.
 Published in March, 1988, though set in December, 1987.
 It describes the total destruction of Pittsburgh, Pennsylvania due to the careless actions of the wielder of the Star Brand, and the immediate 12-hour aftermath.
-The story set about numerous changes and set off a chain of events that would last until the line's cancellation.Not to be confused with Dale Keown's Pitt, or The Dirk Pitt Adventures.
+The story set about numerous changes and set off a chain of events that would last until the line's cancellation.Not to be confused with Dale Keown's Pitt, the Judge Dredd storyline, or The Dirk Pitt Adventures.

 - Action Girl: Jenny Swenson, aka "Spitfire".